 Like we mentioned earlier, some of the true power of 1Password Families lies in the ability to share vaults with family members.
 That’s a great place to start for any new user, because it gives them instant access to a handful of passwords that are already set up for them.
 Family organizers control Shared vaults themselves, so we’d suggest setting one up, complete with the most-used passwords, just to get everyone on the right page.
 These can also be great templates when inexperienced users are setting out on their own.

-The least technical among us tend to also be those who reuse passwords heavily.
+The least technical among us tend to be the most likely to reuse passwords.
 As a family organizer, we strongly suggest explaining the headaches a compromised, reused password can cause and most importantly, how to go about making sure all passwords are unique.
 Watchtower has your back here, so now would be a great time to introduce family members to one of the many jewels in the 1Password crown.
 Once shown how to identify reused passwords, family members should be encouraged to change them.
 Which brings us neatly to our next point…

-When creating a password, no matter how clever we think we are being, we as humans are incapable of being random.
-1Password can create a more secure password for us, and much more easily, too.
+When creating passwords, people find it almost impossible to be random.
+1Password creates more secure passwords for us, and much more easily, too.
 Making sure family members know how to generate strong, unique passwords using the Password Generator is a great way to spend a lazy Sunday afternoon.